basephp/support/README.md

 ## About

-Inspired by core helpers in the Laravel framework.
-This package was designed to be **independent from any specific framework**; and it's goal is to give all your projects continuity.
+Inspired by core helpers from the Laravel framework.

+This package was designed to be **independent from any specific framework** and give all your projects consistency.

 ## Contributions